webpack/stylelint-webpack-plugin/README.md

 - Default: `false`

-Set to true for an auto-selected pool size based on number of cpus.
+Set to `true` for an auto-selected pool size based on number of CPUs.
 Set to a number greater than 1 to set an explicit pool size.

-Set to false, 1, or less to disable and only run in main process.
+Set to `false`, 1, or less to disable and run only in main process.

 ### Errors and Warning

-**By default the plugin will auto adjust error reporting depending on stylelint errors/warnings counts.**
+**By default, the plugin will automatically adjust error reporting depending on the number of Stylelint errors/warnings.**

-You can still force this behavior by using `emitError` **or** `emitWarning` options:
+You can still force this behavior by using the `emitError` **or** `emitWarning` options:

 #### `emitError`